WebOrigami/docs/src/eg/intro.md

 ## Unpack files into the file system

-You already saw the unpacking a YAML or JSON file into files as the first step in this introduction.
-This uses the `copy` function to write a YAML/JSON graph into the file system graph.
+You already saw the unpacking of a YAML file into separate files at the start of this `eg` introduction.

 As another example, you can unpack the greetings in `greetings.yaml` into individual files: